 A Digital Toolkit that Helps Manage Your Entire Online Presence

 That brings us to the final option, which is much more than just a restaurant online ordering solution.
-In the digital age, restaurants can now use all-in-one tools that offer website design and management with built-in direct online ordering and delivery, dynamic online menus, automated marketing tools, contactless ordering tools, and more.
+In the digital age, restaurants can now use tools that offer website design and management with built-in direct online ordering and delivery, dynamic online menus, automated marketing tools, and more.

 Sounds too good to be true?
 It’s not.
 It’s Popmenu.

 Popmenu: The Best Online Ordering System—that Offers Much More

-Popmenu is the all-in-one digital toolkit that includes direct online ordering and delivery—along with other tools modern restaurants need to own their customer relationships online.
+Popmenu is the restaurant digital marketing toolkit that includes direct online ordering and delivery—along with other tools modern restaurants need to own their customer relationships online.

 Popmenu gives guests an online ordering experience that lives right on your restaurant’s website that can accommodate orders for takeout, curbside pickup, and delivery; either with an in-house delivery team or with a local network via our unique integration with DoorDash.
 It’s mobile-friendly, so there’s no need to have an additional mobile app.
 And you can use Popmenu to generate QR codes that will help more guests find your website and online menu.